 Why study Communication?

 Students already pursuing a degree in any college at UC can add the minor to their program.
-Be sure to submit a declaration of the minor using our online form.
+Be sure to submit a declaration of the minor using our minor declaration form.

 In addition, you must meet with the program director so that the department is aware that you are pursuing the minor and can advise you appropriately.
 Do this early enough to avoid delay in obtaining your minor.